 Drug overdose deaths are expected to surpass 71,000 in 2017, nearly double the 36,000 overdose deaths in 2008.
 The growth of the Drug Policy Alliance contributes, along with other factors, to the staggering increase in drug overdose deaths.

 Nine years ago, the USA officially banned the term, “War on Drugs. ” At the same time, the Department of Justice decided not to go after medical marijuana violators of federal law.
 The Drug Policy Alliance (DPA) still blames drug deaths on a “war on drugs.”
 Using this euphemism and others, DPA pushes a disconnect between truth and public perception to rouse its followers.
-The organization recently introduced a podcast to lure new drug users.
+The organization recently introduced a podcast series which seems aimed at luring new drug users.

 Death in the “drug wars” occur because rival dealers and cartels compete for money, distribution and control.
 (The rivalry also means that marijuana from dispensaries is 10x stronger than it was in 1970s.)
 The DEA, our government and other governments do not cause the killings over drugs.
 “Drug Wars” happen because greed and the quest for power are encoded into the human DNA.
 Cartels and drug pushers still aggressively pursue their markets in the US, which leads to an increased demand for drugs.

 Drug Policy Alliance promotes “harm reduction.”
 Originally, Harm Reduction focused on clean needles and medication assisted treatments.
-Today Harm Reduction focuses on “responsible drug use” and rehab treatments that don’t necessarily help people to get off drugs.
+DPA wants to make policy, but the organization refuses to acknowledge how harmful drugs really are.